✓ Updated June 2026

 Rental Car

-Driving yourself offers the most freedom, allowing you to explore at your own pace and potentially visit other nearby attractions.
-However, navigating Italian roads and parking can be challenging.
+Driving yourself offers flexibility, allowing you to explore the region at your own pace.
+However, parking near Pompeii can be challenging and expensive, and navigating Italian roads can be stressful.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.